Shyam Ray Temple: History and architecture

 According to the foundation plaque found in the temple, the temple was founded in 1643 by King Raghunath Singha of Mallabhum.
 The Temple is built in the Pancha-ratna temple architecture, which belongs to the ratna style developed in medieval Bengal.

 The roof of this temple is square and curved, with curved edges and five chura or shikhar (tower).
 The temple is known for its ornamentation, which adorns the exterior and interior of the walls surrounding this temple.
-The ornaments are mainly placed on terracotta plaques set into the walls.
+The ornaments are primarily placed on terracotta plaques set into the walls.
 The walls of the temple are decorated with beautiful floral designs, scenes of Krishna-lila, episodes from Puranic literature, designs of geometric and floral patterns, and scenes of the Ramayana and the Mahabharata.

 Currently, it is preserved as one of the archaeological monuments by the Archaeological Survey of India.
 Since 1998, the Shyam Ray temple is on the UNESCO World Heritage Site's Tentative list.